Willson Contreras Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.3 strikeouts per nine innings.
+- The Rockies pitching staff is last in MLB with a collective 7.3 strikeouts per nine innings.

-- Rockies pitchers combine to give up 153 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- Rockies pitchers combine to surrender 156 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Flexen (0-5 with an 8.08 ERA and 33 strikeouts in 45 2/3 innings pitched) makes the start for the Rockies, his sixth of the season.
+- The Rockies will look to Blach (1-0) in his third start this season.

-- The right-hander's most recent appearance came on Sunday against the Oakland Athletics, when he threw 3 2/3 innings, surrendering five earned runs while allowing four hits.
+- In his last time out on Sunday, the left-hander tossed five scoreless innings against the Oakland Athletics while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.